Better-HPC/auto-rest/docs/architecture/overview.md

 ## Package Architecture

-Auto-REST uses a functional programming paradigm with heavy use of the factory design pattern.
+Auto-REST uses a functional programming paradigm with heavy emphasis on the factory design pattern.
-In this approach, factory functions are used to dynamically generate application components on an as-needed basis.
+Inder this approach, factory functions are used to dynamically generate application components on an as-needed basis.
-This enables a flexible architecture capable of adapting to the underlying database structure.
+This enables a flexible architecture capable of adapting to the target database and its schema.

 Functions are grouped together into modules based on their common responsibilities.
 The `__main__` module serves as the application entry point triggered by the command line.